ricardoalcocer/actionbarextras/README.md

 At this point the feature for forcing the "menu overflow" has been attached to your Activity, so if that's the only thing you were looking for, you're set.

-To set the ActionBar custom features, simply call the **setExtras** method:
+Now, you can set custom properties like this:
 ```javascript
 // setting extras
 abx.title = "The Title";